18F/federalist-design/research/beta2/beta2_interviewguide.md

 * preview
 * how do people want to share?
-PDF / screenshots / just the copy / live site
+PDF / screenshots / just the copy / live site Listen for:
-* github abstraction (doesn't matter) > but, is the UI making sense?
+How well we've done github abstraction (doesn't matter) > but, is the UI making sense?
 * spending money on CMS?
 Is it successful?